Startling Chargeback Facts That Expose the True Threat Posed by Fraud

 Merchants are usually quick to take action against criminal fraud…but much slower to act in cases of friendly fraud.
 In fact, many merchants go so far as to dismiss chargebacks as an unavoidable cost of doing business.
 But criminal fraud and friendly fraud have the same basic consequences for your operations.

 Cardholders have learned to conceal friendly fraud by falsely claiming that disputes are based in criminal fraud.
-For example, they may report that a new TV was damaged upon delivery, when in reality, the item arrived in perfect condition.
+For example, they may report that a new TV was damaged upon delivery when, in reality, the item arrived in perfect condition.

-This difference between the given reason for a dispute, and the real reason, makes identifying friendly fraud difficult.
+This difference between the given reason for a dispute and the real reason makes identifying friendly fraud difficult.
 Merchants typically have limited data insight.
 They often deploy the wrong prevention tools or rely exclusively on one solution to handle multiple types of fraud.

 The need for a multilayer fraud strategy has been obvious for years.
 The situation is now critical, though.
 The good news: adopting the right chargeback management plan has been proven to dramatically lower chargeback issuances and increase revenue.

 Ready to forget about chargebacks and get back to the business of running your company?
-Chargebacks911 has more chargeback data than any other provider.
+Chargebacks911® has more chargeback data than any other provider.
 We know how to leverage data to deliver optimal results with a guaranteed ROI.
 Contact us today to learn how much you could save.

 FAQs